bmmtstb/dynamically-gated-similarities/README.rst

     └───configs
     │   │   configuration.yaml files for running different versions of DGS └───docs
-    │   │   documentation and code for readthedocs └───data
+    │   │   documentation via sphinx and autodoc └───data
     │   │   folder containing the datasets, for structure see :ref:`Dataset <dataset_page>`
     └───dependencies